ljq/gpus-schedule/README.md

 # GPUs-scheduler

 ### Desktop level small GPU station：a minimalist GPU scheduler implementation sulution.
+Please do not use in production environment without sufficient verification!

 [中文文档](./README.zh-CN.md)